mrzv/saturn/README.md

   Remove all binary data from the notebook.
 Useful for getting rid of large checkpoints.

+* `saturn image notebook.py [i out.png]`

+  Save `i`-th image from `notebook.py` into `out.png`.
+If the last two arguments are omitted, show all the images in the notebook together with their indices.

 * `saturn version`

   Show version of saturn and its dependencies.